 Principal offers complimentary informal business valuation services.
 This informal business valuation isn’t meant to take the place of a certified valuation, but provides a base value to begin the overall planning conversation with your financial professional.
-The focus will be on the current financial performance of your business.
+The focus of the informal valuation will be on the current financial performance of your business.

 You can work with your financial professional to request this informal business valuation.
 It’s easy to do.
-Complete a short questionnaire and provide three years of your most current business financials (i.e., three most current years of company tax returns, or profit and loss statements and balance sheets), a copy of your buy-sell agreement, and any amendments.
+Complete a short questionnaire and provide three years of your most recent business financials (i.e., three most recent years of company tax returns, or profit and loss statements and balance sheets), a copy of your buy-sell agreement, and any amendments.

 Then, we’ll work with your financial professional to provide the informal business valuation report within five business days.
 The Buy-Sell Review report will be provided within 15 business days.
 If you don’t have a financial professional, we can connect you with one.

 How you plan to transfer ownership of your company is part of an overall plan to protect its value.
-Establish a formal buy-sell agreement now, so that if you or another owner decides to transition out for any reason, there’s a smooth place to land.
+Establish a formal buy-sell agreement now, so that if you or another owner decides to transition out for any reason, there’s a smooth place for both the selling and remaining business owners to land.

 Fully fund the agreement.
-That means you have a plan for how the money will work in this transaction to protect yourself from negative financial impacts.
+That means you have a plan for how and when available funds will be used in this transaction to protect yourself from negative financial impacts.
 Life insurance and disability buy-out insurance can help with this type of funding, among other funding vehicles such as loans, sinking funds or cash.

 It’s smart to plan to protect the integrity, cash flow, and ongoing success of your business despite losing a key employee—including yourself.

-- Whether due to death, disability, or termination of employment, key person insurance can help with expenses associated with recruiting and training a replacement.
+- Whether due to death, disability, or termination of employment, key person life and Key Person Replacement disability insurance can help with expenses associated with recruiting and training a replacement.

 - Term life insurance can provide financial support if a key employee dies.